Good Witch (TV series): Accolades

 The show won ASCAP Award for Top Television Series at the 2018 ASCAP Film and Television Music Awards.
 In 2019, the series was nominated for the Saturn Award for Best Fantasy Television Series.

 Home media

 On October 13, 2015, Hallmark released the first season of Good Witch on DVD.
 On October 11, 2016, Hallmark released the second season of Good Witch on DVD, which included the Halloween special, "Good Witch Halloween".
 On September 24, 2019, Hallmark released the fifth season on DVD.
 The sixth season was released on October 13, 2020.
-The first five seasons are available internationally on Netflix as of March 23, 2021.
-Seasons 6 and 7 are available on Netflix as of September 30, 2021.
+The first five seasons were available internationally on Netflix as of March 23, 2021.
+Seasons 6 and 7 were available on Netflix as of September 30, 2021.

+As of September 29, 2024, Good Witch will no longer be available on Netflix to American-based viewers, as it is being discontinued.

+It will still be available on other networks, such as Amazon Prime, YouTube, Tubi, the Hallmark Channel, Apple TV, PLEX, Fandango, Roku, and Sling TV.

+As of June 11, 2023, the complete Good Witch series (and all movies) are available on Hallmark Movies Now.
+They are also available, in part or in whole, on other Hallmark channels throughout the year.